bet-no-loss/bet-no-loss/README.md

 ℹ️ Read the **[tests_explication.md page](doc/tests_explication.md)** for more details about **what we test and how**.

-# Gas Report
+# Code Coverage

-To get a report of the gas consumed by the tests.
+Runs the tests then displays a report of the smart-contracts code coverage.

 ```
-npm run gas
+npm run coverage
 ```

 # Gas Report